 Have I met clients who are like that?
 Of course, I have.
 Do I think they will transcend their charts?
 I hate to say this, but I don’t think they will.
 You only need to read the news to know that people like this exist.
 Don’t be one of them.

 Transcending Your BaZi Chart Means Knowing Everything Is Interlinked

 The worst way to live life is to live it in an imbalanced way.
 Transcending your chart sometimes involves some twists and turns.

 Not doing well at work?
 Well, how’s your health?
-Do you feel motivated every day or are you the type that can’t wait to go back to sleep.
+Do you feel motivated every day, or are you the type that can’t wait to go back to sleep?
 Do you end up staying up all night watching YouTube?
 More importantly, how’s your marriage?
 All these things matter.

 There is a really old blog post which doesn’t get enough attention, which is this one: Why Your Wealth, Success and Marriage Are Interconnected?

-Metaphysics is really wisdom of living.
+Chinese metaphysics and astrology can be viewed as the wisdom of living.
 Let me explain it in the most straightforward way possible:

 - Since we mentioned health, it’s also important to remember the obvious: To be able to do anything, you need to be in good health.
-Health should not come in last of course.
+Health should not come in last, of course.

-Remember To ALWAYS Ground Yourself In Reality
+Remember To Always Ground Yourself In Reality